flawrist/win7underground/readme.md

 <mark>Yet mechanics still sweat compiling and backporting for an exiled OS.
 You don't spend unpaid nights throwing lifelines into a graveyard.</mark>

-## Apps defying Silicon Valley’s forced obsolescence
+## Apps defying Silicon Valley’s obsolescence

 ### Examples built by authors